StephenJD/Life-For-Liberia/static/en/01_Apprentice-Training/03_Discipleship Landmarks/Discipleship Landmarks_m.md

 What do you think “walk with me and learn from me” means?
 Who will you share this story with?

-Would you like me to come back another time so you can hear more Jesus stories and so learn to walk with him and learn from him?
+Could we start a little group at your house with some of your friends to discuss more Jesus stories so you can discover how to walk with him and learn from him?

 ## Acts 26:18 From Darkness to Light